 Housing Rehab Programs - MORPC will continue to market to vulnerable populations to increase utilization of the Weatherization Programs and Housing Rehab Programs.
-The Limited English Proficiency (LEP) Plan developed in 2018 and the D&I Committee should help in these efforts.
+The Limited English Proficiency (LEP) Plan developed in 2018 and the DE&I Committee should help in these efforts.

 Gohio Commute - In 2018, the Rideshare program was replaced by a new state-wide system, Gohio Commute.
 Under this new system, we were not able to monitor or track the diversity of Gohio applications.
 Currently the demographics of applicants are not measurable.
 Efforts are underway to devise a way to track and monitor the diversity of Gohio Commute applications.
-But for now, quarterly surveys will be conducted for new applicants to determine demographic information; race/ethnicity, age and income.
+For example, implementing surveys have been discussed to determine demographic information such as race/ethnicity, age and income.